-1Password Developer is a collection of features that allows you to discover and set up developer tools, view and create SSH keys, review your recent SSH activity, and check your local disk for vulnerable credentials.
+1Password Developer is a collection of features that allows you to discover and set up developer tools, view and create SSH keys and bookmarks, review your recent SSH activity, and check your local disk for vulnerable credentials.

 Before you can use 1Password Developer, you’ll need to sign up for a 1Password account and set up 1Password for Mac, Windows, or Linux.